photonPrograms/NeRF_Notebooks/README.md

 PartitionForExtrapolation: Separate out the frames on edge of the video for testing

 MakeGIFs: auxillary utility to display results as gifs

+Dockerfile: might be needed for setting up NeRF on non-colab environments